cjol/redux-hooks-demo/README.md

 basic familiarity with React hooks, and simply introduces the basic new hooks from `react-redux` version 7.1.

-All new functionality is contained in the definition of our [App component](./src/App/index.js).
+All new functionality is documented in the definition of our [App component](./src/App/index.js).